monk125/m12-name-generator/addons/m12_name_generator/README.md

 # About m12 Name Generator

-The m12 Name Generator provides a class to generate random names for NPCs (e.g Alice, Bob) or units (e.g 101st Airborne)
+The m12 Name Generator provides a class which returns an array of words (presumably but not necessarily names) which, with minimal effort, can be used to generate random names for NPCs (e.g Alice, Bob Wilkins, Ms. Appleby), units (e.g 101st Airborne, Red Squadron), towns (North Sunnyville), or whatever else you want.

-The generator derives these names from plaintext files located in the "sources" subfolder.
-These sources are extensible, meaning the user can add their own folders and files to this source folder and have their names generatable (csv and json files are currently not supported)
+The generator derives these words from plaintext files located in the "sources" subfolder.
+These sources are extensible, meaning the user can add their own folders and files to this source folder and have their names generatable (csv and json files are currently not supported.)

 These sources are organized with a tag system.
 Filenames and parent folder names are applied to their children automatically, and further tags can be defined in a "tags" file.

 Tags can be accessed as constants in the editor from the class "m12NameGeneratorAutoTags", e.g m12NameGeneratorAutoTags.m12_english

-A demo scene located in the DEMO subfolder demonstrates some basic utilty of this name generator. "demo_scene.gd" provides code examples whose output is printed to console if you run the scene.
+A demo scene located in the DEMO subfolder demonstrates some basic use cases of this name generator. "demo_scene.gd" provides code examples whose output is printed to console if you run the scene.

 # Documentation